connexcs/docs/getting-started.md

 ![alt text][carrier-payment]

-#### CDR

-“CDR” tab let you check all your CDR’s.
-You can also recalculate a CDR for a specific month by clicking on “Recalc CDR”.

-![alt text][carrier-cdr]

-### DID

-“DID” tab let you check the DID.
-You can add a new DID clicking on the “+” on the extreme left.

-After adding the details, click “Save”.

-![alt text][carrier-did]

-### Alerts

-“Alerts” tab is right next to the “DID”.
-It allows you to generate alerts to someone when some specific events are triggered.
-You can view all your alerts by clicking on Alerts tab.

-![alt text][carrier-alert-1]

-You can also add a customize alert by clicking on the “+” sign.

-![alt text][carrier-alert-2]

-After adding the relevant info for a alert, click “Save” and a new alert will be functional.

 ## Customer Rate Card

 Now the users can also make the rate cards.
 Rate cards can be accessed two ways: